midearth-labs/fit-journey/game/structure.md

 ## Architecture Overview

 **Pre-Generated Content Strategy**: All knowledge base, quiz questions and avatar images are generated offline using AI tools, reviewed by agents/humans, and stored in database.
 No runtime AI generation to minimize costs and latency.
+Users primarily interact online with offline fallback for content viewing.

 ## Frontend Stack